 Tiger head coach meets with the media Tuesday.

 Missouri Men's Basketball vs. Illinois - Braggin' Rights

 Missouri men's basketball takes on Hawaii

 Tim Fuller and Chancellor Bowen Loftin serve lunch at the Faculty/Staff Luncheon.

-Named one of college basketball's Top 10 assistant coaches under the age of 40 by ESPN.com, Associate Head Coach Tim Fuller begins his third season on the sidelines at Missouri and has been a key figure in Missouri's hardwood success (53-16) and recruiting resurgence.
+Named one of college basketball's Top 10 assistant coaches under the age of 40 by ESPN.com, Associate Head Coach Tim Fuller is set for his fourth season on the sidelines at Missouri and has been a key figure in Missouri's hardwood success and recruiting resurgence.

 Fuller has enjoyed success on every step of the basketball ladder and as recruiting coordinator, is charged with bringing top talent to Mizzou, while also helping to mentor Missouri student-athletes on and off the basketball court.